-Mr. Coviello, 65, has been a director since November 2015 and was a non-voting Board observer from July 2015 to November 2015.
+Mr. Coviello, 66, has been a director since November 2015 and was a non-voting Board observer from July 2015 to November 2015.
 He has also been a member of the board of directors of the Bank since January 2017.
 Since 2015 he has been an independent cyber security consultant.
 He served as Executive Vice President of EMC Corporation, a cloud computing and information security company, and Executive Chairman of RSA Security, Inc. ("RSA"), the Security Division of EMC Corporation and a provider of security, risk and compliance solutions, from 2011 to 2015, after serving as Executive Vice President and President of RSA from 2006 to 2011.
-Prior thereto.
-Mr. Coviello held various executive positions at RSA. including President and CEO from 2000 to 2006, and President from 1999 to 2000.
+Prior thereto, Mr. Coviello held various executive positions at RSA, including President and CEO from 2000 to 2006, and President from 1999 to 2000.
 Prior to RSA, he had extensive financial and operating management expertise in several technology companies.
-Mr. Coviello currently serves on the boards of directors of Tenable Holdings, Inc., a provider of Cyber Exposure solutions, which is a discipline for managing and measuring cybersecurity risk; and two private companies, Capsule8, a security software platform for Linux, containers and microservices; and Bugcrowd, Inc., which uses tens of thousands of independent researchers to assist its customers in finding security vulnerabilities in their software.
+Mr. Coviello currently serves on the boards of directors of Tenable Holdings, Inc., a provider of Cyber Exposure solutions, which is a discipline for managing and measuring cyber security risk; and three private companies, ZeroNorth, a software and infrastructure security company that is the security industry's first provider of orchestrated risk management; Capsule8, a security software platform for Linux, containers and micro-services; SecZetta, a provider of identity management software for governing and managing third party risk; and Bugcrowd, Inc., which uses tens of thousands of independent researchers to assist its customers in finding security vulnerabilities in their software.
 Mr. Coviello previously served on the boards of directors of EnerNOC, Inc., Gigamon, Inc., AtHoc, RSA, Sana Security, Inc. and Cylance, Inc. He received a B.B.A. in Accounting from the University of Massachusetts.